What Is Shoulder Dystocia?

 What Causes Shoulder Dystocia?

-In some cases shoulder dystocia is an unavoidable birth complication, but it is frequently preventable.
+In some cases, shoulder dystocia is an unavoidable birth complication, but it is frequently preventable.
 If the baby is especially large — or if the mother’s pelvis is particularly small — there is a greater risk of shoulder dystocia.
-Therefore, mothers who have been diagnosed with gestational diabetes are frequently advised to pursue a C-section delivery in order to avoid this type of complication.
+Therefore, mothers who have been diagnosed with gestational diabetes are frequently advised to pursue a C-section delivery to avoid this type of complication.
 It has also been associated with maternal diabetes.
 Failure on the part of an OB/GYN to diagnose such conditions and recommend appropriate preventive measures may expose the doctor to legal liability.

-Another factor that may cause a shoulder dystocia is misuse of forceps, as this technique sometimes draws the baby down the birth canal in an inappropriate position.
+Another factor that may cause shoulder dystocia is the misuse of forceps, as this technique sometimes draws the baby down the birth canal in an inappropriate position.
 If your labor was complicated by shoulder dystocia and you suspect this is the cause of your child’s injury, let an attorney from The Law Office of Richard M. Kenny review the situation to determine whether you have grounds for a medical malpractice lawsuit against the doctor.